Google Loves WordPress is a Myth

 While the specifics Google's algorithm is a trade secret, they are quite upfront about how Google search actually works.
 See for yourself: https://support.google.com/webmasters/answer/70897

 If WordPress was the ultimate SEO friendly website system that is ready to go "out-of-the-box" SEO plugins for WordPress like All-in-One SEO and Yoast SEO wouldn't be very popular.
-As I post this, the Yoast SEO WordPress plugin has over 29 million downloads, in other words, it's very popular.
-Don't forget that Google owns Blogger, a service in direct competition with WordPress.
+As I post this, the Yoast SEO WordPress plugin has over 29 million downloads, so in other words, it's very popular.
+Furthermore, don't forget that Google owns Blogger, a service in direct competition with WordPress.

 Okay, you can build a website using WordPress that fits well with Google's three key processes and end up ranking very well.
 The caveat to that is that you can use ANY website building tool that fits well with Google's specs and eventually rank well.